 Considered as one of the most promising pianists of his generation, Amaury Faye personifies the new wave of jazz made in France.
 The many awards he received in 2016 (including First Prize at national competition Jazz A Vienne/Rezzo Focal, France; Best Soloist/Instrumentalist Award at international competition Tremplin Jazz d’Avignon and Public’s Choice Award at international competition International Biberacher Jazzpreis, Germany) confirm his undeniable talent as a composer and improviser.

 He is at his best when leading his trio, breathing new life into this format and its noble pedigree.
-Their first official album is announced for April 2017.
-Recorded in Switzerland in December 2016, it will include original songs and jazz standards.
+Their first official album Clearway (PIAS/Jazz Village - 2017) has been released in May 2017 and won the "Revelation!" award by french journal Jazz Magazine/Jazzman in August 2017.

 Faye has recently been performing with a French collective Initiative H. This 12-member band, led by French saxophonist David Haudrechy (Archie Shepp, Rick Margitza), has released two albums (Deus Ex Machina, Neuklang 2013 and Dark Wave, Neuklang 2015) with some of Europe's finest jazz musicians as guests (Emile Parisien, Médéric Collignon, Vincent Artaud).
 Currently on the rise in europe with acclaim from the public and the media alike, this is the result of a unique, creative process and execution.
 The ensemble made it to the finals of the 2013 Concours National de Jazz de la Défense in Paris, one of Europe’s most esteemed jazz competitions.